4ndr0666/scr/media/sora/prompt_builder/README.md

 ./sora_prompt_builder.sh --plugin plugins/prompts1.md
 ```

 Choose a prompt from the plugin library using fzf/fuzzy search.
-Copy with `--copy` as needed.
+The prompt is copied automatically if `wl-copy` is available.

 ---